-- 4.1 Trafford's constitution requires all constitutional amendments to be approved by both the Standards Committee and the Scrutiny Committee with a view to those amendments being recommended to Council for adoption. - 4.2 Each STAR Authority will progress the proposed new CPRs through its own governance procedures. - 4.3 The CPRs were presented at the STAR Board meeting in February for information.
+- 4.1 Trafford's constitution requires all constitutional amendments to be approved by both the Standards Committee and the Scrutiny Committee with a view to those amendments being recommended to Council for adoption. - 4.2 Each STAR Authority will progress the proposed new CPRs through its own governance procedures and subject to the required approvals, the proposed CPRS will need to be incorporated into the Constitution of each Council. - 4.3 For Trafford, the CPRs will be presented at the following forums either for information or for a formal decision: